-- June 2018 (Executive agenda and papers) including parameter plans
+- June 2018 (Executive meeting minutes) including parameter plans

-- August 2018 (Executive Leader Decision Session agenda and papers) including design guide
+- August 2018 (Executive Leader Decision Session minutes) including design guide

-- August 2018 (Executive agenda and papers) decision on the route of an access road, bridge and spine road
+- August 2018 (Executive meeting minutes) decision on the route of an access road, bridge and spine road

-- November 2018 (Executive agenda and papers) - York Central Enterprise Zone Investment Case
+- November 2018 (Executive meeting minutes) - York Central Enterprise Zone Investment Case

 - January 2019 (Executive agenda and papers) - York Central Partnership Legal Agreement

 - 25 March 2019 (Planning Committee agenda) - York Central Outline Planning Application

 York Central Community Forum (YCCF) has been set up to provide a sounding board for the site at key stages of the development process.
 Representatives will consider proposals, and provide feedback to the wider community.